AU wraps up summit with developments on Libya and South Sudan

 South Sudan

-Following its creation in 2011, fighting erupted in 2013, between President Salva Kiir and his former vice-president Riek Machar.
+Following the creation of South Suda in 2011, fighting erupted two years later between President Salva Kiir and his then vice-president Riek Machar.

-The two are on a tight deadline towards major progress in establishing a national unity government before its deadline of 22 February.
+The two are on a tight deadline to make progress in establishing a government of national unity government before 22 February.

-On Saturday Kirr and Marachar met, separately, with South African President Cyril Ramaphosa, the new chairperson of the African Union.
+On Saturday Kirr and Machar met separately with South African President Cyril Ramaphosa, the new chairperson of the African Union.

-And on Sunday, both met with Uganda’s President Yoweri Moseveni and Sudan Prime Minister Abdella Hamdok.
-It’s worth noting given it was the first time they’ve met outside South Sudan since November 2019.
+And on Sunday, both met with Uganda’s President Yoweri Moseveni and Sudan's transitional Prime Minister Abdella Hamdok.
+It’s worth noting, given it was the first time they’ve met outside South Sudan since November 2019.

 Sticking point

-The problem in this round of talks is the sticking point of how many states South Soudan should have.
+The problem with this round of talks is the issue of how many states should make up the country.

-Machar refuses to agree to a national unity government without addressing this problem, but Kiir believes they can agree to the government and return to this detail later on.
+Machar refuses to agree to a national unity government without addressing this problem, but Kiir believes they can agree to form a government and return to this detail at a later date.

-The regional bloc, IGAD (Intergovernmental Authority on Development) and South Africa’s vice president David Mabuza, have allegedly become frustrated with this round of negotiations.
+The regional bloc, IGAD (Intergovernmental Authority on Development) and South Africa’s vice president David Mabuza, are alleged to have become frustrated with this latest round of negotiations.

-In an effort to move things alone, a source here has told RFI that IGAD will likely propose a return to 10 states so the deadline for the national unity government can be kept.
+In an effort to move things alone, one source in Addis Ababa has told RFI that IGAD will likely propose a return to 10 states so the deadline for the creation of a national unity government can be maintained.

 Daily news briefReceive essential international news every morningSubscribe